-RNEW 200, 300 - Special Topics 1-3 hours. .
+RNEW 200, 400 - Special Topics 1-3 hours.
 Special topics in renewable energy engineering which vary from year to year.

-RNEW 201 - Renewable Energy 3 hours.
+- RNEW 201 Renewable Energy 3 hours.
 The main objective of this course is to gain an elementary familiarity with renewable forms of energy.
 The course addresses three distinct areas: power and energy, generating power from renewable sources of energy, and the economics and markets of energy.
-Prerequisite: MATH 152.

-RNEW 255 - Power System Operation and Economics 3 hours.
+Prerequisite: MATH 152. - RNEW 255 Power System Operation and Economics 3 hours.
 This course covers power system operation, generation scheduling, and trading.
 The idea is to minimize the total operation cost of a power system subject to power balance and other constraints.
 Different minimization methods are covered and the coordination between thermal and renewable generation are discussed.
-Prerequisites: MATH 151 and MATH 152.

-RNEW 303 - Software Engineering 4 hours.
-Software engineering concepts and techniques, structured design and modular construction, fundamentals of programming style; high level language programming, error detection and error location techniques.

-RNEW 310 - Fuel Cell Principles and Technology 3 hours.
+Prerequisites: MATH 151 and MATH 152. - RNEW 303 Software Engineering 4 hours.
+Software engineering concepts and techniques, structured design and modular construction, fundamentals of programming style; high level language programming, error detection and error location techniques. - RNEW 310 Fuel Cell Principles and Technology 3 hours.
 This course is designed for advanced undergraduate students to gain the basic science and engineering concepts behind fuel cell technology.
 It emphasizes the functional scientific principles and practical application.
 Prerequisite: junior standing.

 - RNEW 320 Circuit Theory II 4 hours.
 First order and second order circuits, natural and forced response, step response, passive and active filters, transformers, dependent sources (modeling, biasing, and gain calculation), Fourier series, Fourier series analysis.
 Prerequisite: ENGR 220. - RNEW 322 Signals and Systems 3 hours.
 Signal and system modeling concepts, system analysis in time domain, Fourier series and transform, Laplace transform, state variable techniques, z-transform, analysis and design of digital filters, FFT and applications.
 Prerequisite: ENGR 220. - RNEW 431 Wind Energy 3 hours.
 The primary objective of this course is to gain an elementary familiarity with wind energy.
 After a brief review of power and energy, wind energy is introduced.
 Topics of discussion include history and evolution of wind energy technology, power in the wind, wind turbines, components and operation of typical wind systems, small scale hybrid energy systems, markets, demand, and resources.
 The course also includes a class project.
 Prerequisites: MATH 152 and PHYS 126. - RNEW 432 Solar Energy Systems 3 hours.
 In this course we study solar radiation, theory of light, topics of heat transfer associated with solar energy, radiation characteristics of materials, collectors, energy storage, solar loads and the economics.
 The physics of voltaic systems will also be discussed.
 This course includes a design project.
 Prerequisite: MECH 320. - RNEW 441 Energy, Renewables and the Environment 3 hours.
 The main objective of this course is to gain an elementary familiarity with energy, covering the concept, forms, resources, and its impact on the environment, all with an emphasis on the renewables.
-We discuss physics of energy, its different formsmined and otherwise, the Sun, the Earth and the environment.
+We discuss physics of energy, its different forms-mined and otherwise, the Sun, the Earth and the environment.
 The course includes a number of field trips.
-Prerequisites: PHYS 125 and senior standing. - RNEW 461 Power Electronics for Renewable Systems 3 hours.
-This course is an introduction to power electronics with emphasis on applications such as energy conservation and renewable energy.
-Topics include introductory switching devices, devices for power electronics, and converter design and simulation.
-Basic concepts of DC-DC converters in continuous and discontinuous modes are included, along with design for motor drives and transformer-isolated switch-mode power supplies.
-Prerequisite: ENGR 220. - RNEW 468 Electric Machinery 3 hours.
+Prerequisites: PHYS 125 and senior standing. - RNEW 468 Electric Machinery 3 hours.
 Magnetic theory and circuits, balanced polyphase circuits, and fundamentals of electromechanical energy conversion.
 Phasors, per-unit notation, transformers, three-phase and single-phase induction motors, synchronous, direct current and specialized machines.
 Prerequisite: ENGR 220. - RNEW 490 Engineering Design Methods 2 hours.
 The purpose of design is to convert resources into devices, systems. processes and products to meet human needs.
-Detailed analysis and application of the design problem solving process are practiced.
-Prerequisite: Senior standing. - RNEW 496 Senior Design Project 4 hours.
+Detailed analysis and application of the design problem solving process are practiced. - RNEW 496 Senior Design Project 4 hours.
 The student develops an original individual design project with a faculty advisor from conception to design, construction and testing.
 A complete report is required.